Karthiks915/foyer/README.md

 Things to consider adding in the future

 - Adding a location service that updates the theme in real time based on the location.
-(Easy to do, but wasn't necessary for the application.)
+(Wasn't necessary for the application.)